igrishaev/blog/_posts/2022-12-03-clojure-guide.md

           String.)])          ;; string
 ~~~

-Instead, split the chain into several intermediate steps to make it easier for debugging.
+Instead, split the chain on several intermediate steps to make it easier for debugging.

 ~~~clojure
 (defn encode-password ^String [^String password]